jaspal007/gdsc-assignment-1/Shubham/gdsc_1/README.md

 ### Dependencies Used :-
 1. cupertino_icons:- ^1.0.2 :To integrate icon assets in project that are used by cupertino widgets.

-2. 'dart:convert':- A lirary to convert data between different data representations eg. JSON , UTS-8,etc.
+2. 'dart:convert':- A library to convert data between different data representations eg. JSON , UTS-8,etc.

 3. 'package:flutter/services.dart':-To load JSON file from assets using rootBundle method defined inside 'services.dart'.